“The last time a police officer was successfully prosecuted in the UK concerning the death of somebody in custody was in 1969.”

 The Guardian, 4 June 2020

-There’s an important distinction here: there have been cases of police officers being prosecuted for manslaughter, homicide or assault related to deaths in custody, but we’ve not found any prosecutions that have been successful since 1969.
+There’s an important distinction when checking historical cases: there have been other cases of police officers being prosecuted for manslaughter, homicide or assault related to deaths in custody, but only one case seems to have been successful since 1969.

 In addition, at least two police forces since 1990 have been found guilty of breaking health and safety law relating to unlawful killings, but no individual was successfully prosecuted for the killings directly.
 At least one police officer was found guilty of misconduct in public office for failing to check in on a man who killed himself while in custody.

-While a lot of the evidence we go to in this piece covers England and Wales, we’ve seen no cases from Scotland or Northern Ireland that suggest the claim is wrong.
+While a lot of the evidence we go to in this piece covers England and Wales, we’ve seen no cases from Scotland or Northern Ireland since 1969.
 If you think we’ve missed any specific examples, please get in touch.

 How prosecutions happen